You are currently viewing Tango Choying Dzong, where Avalokiteshvara revealed himself as “the Wrathful Hayagriva”

 Later Dampa, the first son of Phajo built a monastery with five doors.
 He also built 21 hermitages and established a Drupdey behind the hill of Chubar.
 Subsequently, he appointed his son Kuenzang Dorji as his successor to Tango Choeing Dzong.

 During the 8th Rabjung, Choeje Drukpa Kunley came and blessed the place.
-He prayed that his successors would take care of this Vihara.
+He prayed that his successors would take care of Tango Monastery.

 Opening of Tango Choying Dzong